 Pasture gates

-Catching stands and loading facilities
+Catching platforms and loading facilities

 Pay attention to the floor